-Say yes to yogurt as there is countless Benefits of Yogurt.
+Say yes to yogurt as there are countless Benefits of Yogurt.
 It’s included in healthy food list because yogurt is highly nutritious and an excellent source of protein, calcium, potassium, vitamins, minerals and is relatively low in calories.

 Types of Yogurt

-Set-style Yogurt: has a characteristic thick texture and is excellent for enjoying plain or using in recipes.
+Set-style Yogurt has a characteristic thick texture and is excellent for enjoying plain or using in recipes.

 Stirred Yogurt: slightly thinner than set yogurt and can be eaten as-is, in cold beverages or incorporated into desserts.

-Greek-style Yogurt: A very thick yogurt that is either made from milk that has had some of the water removed or by straining whey from plain yogurt to make thicker and creamier.
+Greek-style Yogurt: A very thick yogurt that is either made from milk that has had some of the water removed or by straining the whey from plain yogurt to make thicker and creamier.